Elly & Jools: Plot synopsis

 The Trevaller family move from the city to a new house in a small country town called Waterloo Creek.
-The house they move into is haunted by the ghost of a young girl called Elinor "Elly" Lockett who died in the 19th century.
+The house they move into is haunted by the ghost of a young girl named Elinor "Elly" Lockett who died in the 19th century.
 Elly befriends the Julian "Jools" Trevaller, who tries to help solve the mystery of her death.

 In the final episode it is revealed that Elly died in a tragic accident and stayed in the world of the living in order to clear the name of the man suspected of her murder.
 Having achieved peace, she passes to the afterlife and is reunited with her loving family whilst Jools meets Eloise, a living girl identical to Elly who is perceived either as her reincarnation or as a sign to him that the world is full of human girls just like her.

 Production

 Filming of Elly and Jools commenced in July 1989.
 Rebecca Smart's casting announced shortly after the commencement of filming.

 The show was filmed at Peninsula House in Windsor, New South Wales and at the Australiana Pioneer Village in Wilberforce.

 The dog which appeared in the series also played the dingo in the Meryl Streep and Sam Neill film, A Cry in the Dark.